chadananda/CocoaWallet/README.md

 ## Development roadmap

 * Milestone 1: Get XMRIG to execute inside APK (currently has permissions error)
-  * It runs on my phone in debug mode over USB but crashes as independent APK why?
+  * Is XMRIG running properly?
+I'm getting no data back.
+Maybe
-  * It seems to have some version issues and some permissions issues
+  * It might be required to compile XMRIG on an AMD phone to run properly.
-  * Perhaps the XMRIG binary is not being run in the correct location?
+  * What is the final config being used?

 * Milestone 2: Refactor code, possibly replace with something NOT so JAVA
   * feature: turn off mining when not plugged, turn on automatically when plugged